-On cold days use FLOOR with the temperature all the way in the red area.
+On cold days use FLOOR with the temperature control all the way in the red area.
 The system will bring in outside air, heat it and send it to the floor ducts.

-Your vehicle has heat ducts that are directed toward the rear seat.
-Keep the area under the front seats clear of obstructions so the heated air can reach the rear seat passengers.
 If your vehicle has an engine coolant heater, you can use it to help your system provide warm air faster when it's cold outside (0°F (-18°C) or lower).
 An engine coolant heater warms the coolant your engine and heating system use to provide heat.
 See "Engine Coolant Heater" in the Index.